pallets-eco/flask-admin/doc/index.rst

         edit_template = 'base_edit.html'

-Have a look at the `layout` example at https://github.com/flask-admin/flask-admin/tree/master/examples/layout if you want to see how to take full stylistic control.
+Have a look at the `layout` example at https://github.com/flask-admin/flask-admin/tree/master/examples/layout to see how you can take full stylistic control over the admin interface.

-Replacing specific form fields
+Replacing Individual Form Fields
 ------------------------------------------

-Individual form fields can be replaced completely by specifying the `form_overrides` attribute.
+The `form_overrides` attribute allows you to replace individual fields within a form.
-You can use this to add a rich text editor, or to handle file / image uploads that need to be tied to a field in one of your models.
+A comon use-case for this would be to add a rich text editor, or to handle file / image uploads that need to be tied to a field in your model.

-Rich-text fields
+Rich-Text Fields
 **********************
 To handle complicated text content, use `CKEditor <http://ckeditor.com/>`_ by subclassing some of the builtin WTForms classes as follows::